 “That’s why I need you on sonar.
 And their speed is pretty slow—that will make it a bit safer.”

-“Alright,” said Hemi, “I will get on sonar with Cassandra, it will be good training for her to listen to this.”
-Hemi climbed down to the sonar station.
-He had Cassandra move into the second sonar seat so he could more easily manage the sonar controls and filters himself.
-They both put on the headsets and concentrated on the sounds coming in as Hemi rotated the sonar directional control around 360 degrees so they could get a full picture of the surrounding traffic.
+“Alright,” said Hemi.
+“I will get on sonar with Cassandra, it will be good training for her to listen to this.”
+Hemi climbed down to the sonar station and had Cassandra move into the second sonar seat so he could more easily manage the sonar controls and filters himself.
+They both put on the headsets and concentrated on the sounds coming in as Hemi rotated the sonar directional control around 360 degrees for a full picture of the surrounding traffic.

-With Hemi settled on sonar, Percy brought the Prospect down to 20 meters below the surface.
-In some ways this made Hemi’s job simpler because all the traffic was now above them—there should be no other submerged submarines in the channel.
-But with only 50 meters of depth to play with, the sounds of the traffic above reflected off the bottom of the channel, back up, and then off in every direction making the space they were moving through feel very compressed to Hemi.
+With Hemi settled on sonar, Percy brought the Prospect down to twenty meters below the surface.
+In some ways, this made Hemi’s job simpler, because all the traffic was now above them—there should be no other submerged submarines in the channel.
+But with only fifty meters of depth to play with, the sounds of the traffic above reflected off the bottom of the channel, back up, and then off in every direction, making the space they were moving through feel very compressed to Hemi.

-They had maintained a fast 15 knots since submerging.
+They had maintained a fast fifteen knots since submerging.
 One of the first things Hemi asked Percy to do was to slow the boat down—both because it would make the sonar clearer, and because even at six knots he estimated they would be doing twice the speed of the cargo ship above his head.

-Hemi began a steady and careful dialog with Percy, much of which she relayed to Bastian and Gregory, to bring the Prospect up under the cargo ship, and then throttle back to match the slow-moving, building-sized ship that was cruising above.
+Hemi began a steady and careful dialogue with Percy, much of which she relayed to Bastian and Gregory, to bring the Prospect up under the cargo ship, and then throttle back to match the slow-moving, building-sized ship that was cruising above.

 Percy stood directly next to Gregory and worked the tank trim panel herself, feeling the weight of her ship through its movements and finding an absolutely neutral buoyancy.
 When she was satisfied that her boat was trimmed so it would be perfectly level without any out-of-balance forces causing them to gain or lose depth, she took one step back from the panel.
 She tracked Gregory’s moves on the dive plane carefully.

-“Bastian, do what you have to with the rudder, we have space to play with to our sides,” she said to the men sitting at the controls of her boat.
+“Bastian, do what you have to with the rudder; we have space to play with to our sides,” she said.
 “But Gregory: only make the most delicate moves on the dive planes—one degree up or down, maximum.
 We want to have lots of time to correct before we drive the bow into the muck or the sail into that steel wall above us.”

-“Right Captain,” said Gregory, gripping the dive plane wheel.
-His eyes darted back and forth from the boat level indicators, to the depth indicator, to the depth-under-keel gauge.
+“Right, Captain,” said Gregory, gripping the dive plane wheel.
+His eyes darted back and forth from the boat level indicators to the depth indicator to the depth-under-keel gauge.

-After 20 minutes without incident, they were feeling more confident with the maneuver and maintaining their position.
+After twemty minutes without incident, they were feeling more confident with the maneuver and maintaining their position.
 Captain Percy wondered if they might be able to cruise right out into deep water like this, and then spend the rest of the day running deep until they were well out and away from Stilt City.

 Then a loud active sonar ping pierced through the Prospect’s hull.

 “Hemi!”
-Percy called down to sonar, “where the fuck did that come from?
+Percy called down to sonar.
+“Where the fuck did that come from?
 Was it them?”